finiks6/ai_study_app/README.md

 # AI Study Helper Website

 The project now includes a Node.js backend with a SQLite database.
 Upload a PDF, the server will generate a basic summary and store it for later viewing.
+Previously saved summaries can be browsed and clicking a summary shows its full text and generated output.

 ## Setup